-The company continues to source funding for the restart of the Revenue Virginius mine and is in discussions with a number of funding groups.
-Expectations are that we will be successful and hopefully will be in a position to make an announcement in the near future.
+The company continues to seek non-dilutive funding for the full restart of the Revenue Virginius mine and is in discussions with a number of funding groups.

 As announced on March 31, 2020, Aurcana closed the acquisition of the Blue Grass claim, which closes a gap in our ownership of the Virginius Vein.
-The Blue Grass claim is contiguous with the Monohagnela claim where our first production will be mined once we are in production.
+The Blue Grass claim is contiguous with the Monongahela claim where initial production is planned.
 The Company is looking forward to exploring the Blue Grass patented claim to potentially add mineral resources within the current development plan.
-A drilling program of 10 holes of 7,000 feet is currently planned for the 3rd quarter of 2020.